 Probing Analog & Digital Signals

-For the group assignment, we used an oscilloscope and a multimeter to measure and compare how different sensors behave electrically — specifically looking at the difference between a digital signal (PIR sensor) and an analog signal (LDR sensor).
+For the group assignment, my role was to help prepare the test setup and document the measurements using the oscilloscope and multimeter.
+I worked alongside my classmates to measure and compare how different sensors behave electrically — specifically looking at the difference between a digital signal (PIR sensor) and an analog signal (LDR sensor).
+I was responsible for recording the oscilloscope screenshots and multimeter readings, as well as explaining the theoretical difference between analog and digital signals in our documentation.

 ⚡ Digital Signal — PIR Sensor